 The Presbyterian Primary School 2 was adopted last year and reconstructed to wear a modern look while pupils and teachers of the school were provided a conducive learning environment equipped with modern facilities and teaching aids.

-Airtel also provided branded school bags and furniture for the pupils and members of staff.
+Airtel also provides branded school bags, text books, note books and uniforms for the students as well as furniture for members of staff.

-Speaking during the event, Airtel's Chief Executive Officer and Managing Director, Segun Ogunsanya, who was represented by the company's Regional Operations Director, South Region, Godfrey Efeurhobo, said the telecoms operator is committed to its strategic partnerships with governments and organizations to uplift the standard of primary education in the country.
+Speaking on the initiative, Airtel's Chief Executive Officer and Managing Director, Segun Ogunsanya, said the telecoms operator is committed to its strategic partnerships with governments and organizations to uplift the standard of primary education in the country.